EM4Volts/Perimeter/readme.md

 # how to use:

+FOR IMORTED MODELS PLEASE WHEN DECOMPILING IN CROWBAR CHECK THE "REMOVE PATH FROM MATERIAL FILE NAMES"

 While it works it still has alot of things to make better/fix, so for now please consider the following:

     Do not use the "setup empty rpak shader" on the same material twice. will add reset button in the future.